Thomas E. Dewey: 1948

-Dewey was the Republican candidate again in the 1948 presidential election, with California Governor Earl Warren on the bottom half of the ticket.
+Dewey was the Republican candidate again in the 1948 presidential election, with California governor and future Chief Justice of the United States Earl Warren on the bottom half of the ticket.
 Dewey was almost unanimously projected to win against incumbent Harry S. Truman, who had taken over from FDR when he died in office in 1945.

 During the primaries, Dewey was repeatedly urged to engage in red-baiting, but he refused.
 In a debate before the Oregon primary with Harold Stassen, Dewey argued against outlawing the Communist Party of the United States of America, saying "you can't shoot an idea with a gun."
 He later told Styles Bridges, the Republican national campaign manager, that he was not "going around looking under beds".

 Given Truman's sinking popularity and the Democratic Party's three-way split (the left-winger Henry A. Wallace and the Southern segregationist Strom Thurmond ran third-party campaigns), Dewey seemed unbeatable to the point that the Republicans believed that all they had to do to win was to avoid making any major mistakes.

 Following this advice, Dewey carefully avoided risks and spoke in platitudes, avoiding controversial issues, and remained vague on what he planned to do as president, with speech after speech being nonpartisan and also filled with optimistic assertions or empty statements of the obvious, including the famous quote: "You know that your future is still ahead of you."
 An editorial in the Louisville Courier-Journal summed it up:

 No presidential candidate in the future will be so inept that four of his major speeches can be boiled down to these historic four sentences: Agriculture is important.
 Our rivers are full of fish.
 You cannot have freedom without liberty.
 Our future lies ahead.